What is earned media?

 Earned media, then, refers to content that relates to your business but isn't published on properties you own, and you also didn't pay for.
 In some cases, this occurs naturally, but in others, it's the product of outreach and promotion.

-For example, let's say your company creates an infographic about a popular topic within your industry.
-You publish it on your blog and share it on your social channels, meaning that it is owned media.
+- Owned media: You publish the infographic on your blog and share it on your social channels, meaning that it is owned media.

-Then, you email editors of news sites and blogs that your readers follow and let them know that you've published the infographic.
-You encourage them to publish it on their own site, and they do.
+- Earned media: Then, you email editors of news sites and blogs that your readers follow and let them know that you've published the infographic.
+You encourage them to publish it on their site, and they do.
 This is earned media.

 Why is earned media useful?